Travel Mermaid

 St Crispins Cafe in Port Douglas, Australia // Travel Mermaid

-We often cycle into town but if you need a ride then there’s a few shuttle buses around.
-I usually use 131 008 who will pick you up from anywhere in Port for $6, or $12 return and are pretty quick.
-You can occasionally get an Uber too but it’s not always reliable.
+We often cycle into town, but if you need a ride then there are a few shuttle buses around.
+I usually use 131 008, who will pick you up from anywhere in Port for $6, or $12 return, and they’re pretty quick.
+You can occasionally get an Uber too, but it’s not always reliable.

 Scomazzon farm shop in Mossman // Travel Mermaid

-For all other days where you’re vegging in and want to cook your own feast then there’s a few great places around to source beautiful local produce.
+For all other days when you’re vegging in and want to cook your own feast, then there are a few great places around to source beautiful local produce.
 Check out the Sunday markets in Port Douglas for fruit and veggies or drive to Scomazzon’s farm shop in Mossman (pictured).

 Now without further ado, in no particular order here are my favourite restaurants in Port Douglas.
 Bon Appétit! ✣